DRAGNLabs/MIRROR-Eval/docs/contribution-instructions.md

 ### Datasets

 An abstract dataset interface is provided at [`benchmarks/interfaces.py`](../src/mirroreval/benchmarks/interfaces.py).
 Implement this interface to create a dataset class that the framework can discover and instantiate.

+**Why use the decorator?** The registration system lets you define multiple dataset classes and then select which ones to use from `settings.toml`.
+For example, you might register three datasets but only list two in your config — your benchmark iterates over whichever ones the user specifies without changing any code.
+This is useful when you want to evaluate across different datasets or swap them out for testing.

 **The interface:**